Examining ISO 14001 & ISO 45001

 Among those sectors that are specified in the Survey, we see that the construction sector ranks at the top for both ISO 14001 and ISO 45001.
 Additionally, manufacturing and production sectors, including metal fabrication, engineering, plastics, and rubber production all fall within in the top 10 for both standards.
 Certainly, that’s to be expected.
 EHS culture is well embedded in these sectors.
 However, certification is now expanding to encompass a wider range of sectors.

-Of particular note is the Information Technology sector.
-This relatively newer industry is embracing Environmental Management Systems certification in a wholehearted manner.
-So much so that it’s close behind other, more expected sectors for ISO 14001, accounting for 3% of those certificates in 2020.
+The relatively newer sector if Information Technology is embracing Environmental Management Systems certification in a wholehearted manner.
+So much so that it’s close behind other, more expected sectors for ISO 14001.
 Additionally, we also see a major uptick in the number of traditionally office-based service companies becoming ISO certified.

 The supply chain link to ISO 14001 & ISO 45001